Lo Lana Beach on Phi Phi Don is a deserted, people-free shoreline

 Beach Overview

-The sand is fairly average—yellow and soft.
-Near the grassy area, it’s relatively clean, but as you move closer to the water, it becomes coarser and mixed with stones, coral, and other marine debris.
+The sand on the beach is middling poor quality, yellow and soft.
+Near the shore with grass it’s almost clean, but closer to the sea it becomes coarser with loads of impurities in the form of stones, corals and marine debris.

 Swimming